openshift/enhancements/enhancements/template.md

 - [ ] Graduation criteria for dev preview, tech preview, GA
 - [ ] User-facing documentation is created in [openshift/docs]

+## Open Questions [optional]

+This is where to call out areas of the design that require closure before deciding to implement the design.
+For instance,
+ > 1. This requires exposing previously private resources which contain sensitive information.
+Can we do this?

 ## Summary

 The `Summary` section is incredibly important for producing high quality